SheetJS/sheetjs/README.md

 extended the format in various ways but largely stuck to the same record format.

 There is no official specification for any of these formats.
-Excel 95 can write files in these formats, so record lengths and fields were backsolved by writing in all of the supported formats and comparing files.
+Excel 95 can write files in these formats, so record lengths and fields were determined by writing in all of the supported formats and comparing files.
 Excel 2016 can generate BIFF5 files, enabling a full suite of file tests starting from XLSX or BIFF2.